bondeanikets/Social-Circle-and-User-Personality-based-Recommendation-System/README.md

 **Running the Program**

 Our complete program is ported to the Notebook [Project.ipynb](https://github.com/tjnagaraj/Information-Retrieval-Project/blob/master/project.ipynb) and a detailed flow with explanations is provided.
 Please clone the repository so that the strucutre is preserved.

+**Note: ** Some equations(written in Latex) in the Notebook are not processed by the browser.
+So, please clone the repository to see a full view.
+I apologize for the inconvenience!